 Financial position

-Sheffield Hallam is one of the largest and most popular universities in the country, with around 35,000 students.
+Sheffield Hallam is one of the largest and most popular universities in the country, with around 32,000 students.
 Yet like many universities across the UK, we are experiencing a range of financial challenges.

 City campus with fountains in foreground

 These are due to a combination of factors largely outside of our control, such as increasing costs associated with inflation, rising energy and pension costs, and a UK undergraduate fee that has remained at the same level for more than a decade, meaning it is now worth around two thirds of its value when introduced in 2012.
-Recent changes to visa rules introduced by the UK government are also making it much harder for universities to recruit international students.

-Plans for growth
+Plans for the future

-This year we will open our flagship Howard Street development in Sheffield.
+Later this year we will open our flagship Howard Street development in Sheffield.
 It will deliver a modern, efficient, and environmentally sustainable campus, providing outstanding facilities for our students and staff.
 It will also deliver significant regeneration of a key gateway to the city centre and provide a new public green space for local people.

 This development underlines our commitment to Sheffield and our important civic leadership role in the region – as an employer, learning provider, and anchor organisation.
-We are proud to make a positive contribution to the local economy in Sheffield through our teaching, research, collaborations with partners and regional employers, and our support for local communities.
+We are proud to make a positive contribution to the local economy through our teaching, research, collaborations with partners and employers, and our support for local communities.

-We are also completing a thorough review of our course portfolio, in consultation with partners and employers, to ensure we can build on our outstanding record of providing qualifications that prepare graduates for highly skilled jobs.
-In the current financial situation – and in the absence of any likelihood of improved funding arrangements in higher education policy – we cannot simply rely on current student recruitment for future success.
-We must enhance our offer by looking for opportunities to diversify income in new ways.
+We are also completing a thorough review of our course portfolio to ensure we can build on our outstanding record of providing qualifications that prepare graduates for highly skilled jobs.
+In the current financial situation – and in the absence of any likelihood of improved funding from Government – we must look for new ways to enhance our offer through opportunities to diversify income.

 Cost-saving measures